 When to go

-This trip is available from mid-March until the end of October.
-The best months to visit are April – June and September – October as in the summer months it may become too hot.
-The flexibility of self guided holidays means that there are no fixed dates, and you can start your trip on any date during the season.
+This trip is available all year round, from January until the end of December.
+The flexibility of self-guided holidays means that there are no fixed dates, meaning you can start your trip on any date during the season.

 Click to view travel options